syncfusion-content/blazor-docs/blazor/dialog/predefined-dialogs.md

 ## Animations

-The predefined dialog can be animated during the open and close actions.
-Also, users can customize animation’s [DialogAnimationSettings.Delay](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogAnimationSettings.html#Syncfusion_Blazor_Popups_DialogAnimationSettings_Delay), [DialogAnimationSettings.Duration](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogAnimationSettings.html#Syncfusion_Blazor_Popups_DialogAnimationSettings_Duration) and [DialogAnimationSettings.Effect](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogAnimationSettings.html#Syncfusion_Blazor_Popups_DialogAnimationSettings_Effect) by using the `DialogAnimationSettings` property.
+The predefined dialogs can be animated during the open and close actions.
+Also, users can customize animation’s `Delay`, `Duration` and `Effect` by using the [DialogOptions.AnimationSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogOptions.html#Syncfusion_Blazor_Popups_DialogOptions_AnimationSettings) property.
 In the following sample, the `Zoom` effect is enabled.
 So, the Dialog will open with `ZoomIn` and close with `ZoomOut` effects.

 {% tabs %}